 Some RV's will have all the same size of foot, while others will have smaller landing feet in the front compared to the rear. some might also have three, four, or six landing feet and not all the feet may be the same shape.

 To measure, retract your landing gear and measure the diameter of your landing foot from the bottom.

 That's it!
-Seems simple, but it be pretty confusing if you've never had to look into what system you have before.
-With this information you can click here to view our cheat sheet and figure out what kind of SnapPad is right for your RV.
+Seems simple, but it can be pretty confusing if you've never had to look into what system you have before.
+For some systems, this is all pretty straightforward, while others are a little more complicated.